DATA-TRAC/consumer-complaint-response/README.md

 * Questions

-    * Narratives with a highly negative sentiment analysis will lead to a response of closed or closed without monetary relief.
-    * Narratives with a short narrative length will lead to a response of closed with explanation.
-    * Narratives with a neutral or positive sentiment analysis relating to bank account or service or checking or savings account will lead to a response of closed with monetary relief.
-    * Do different states use different language when complaining?
-    * Do specific issues tend to receive specific responses?
+1. Do specific issues tend to receive specific responses?
 For example, do issues related to fraud tend to receive more "closed with relief" responses compared to other issues?
-    * Which company has received the most negative sentiment in its narrative?
-    * Which company has had the most negative response towards consumer, such as being closed without relief, closed with no monetary relief, etc.?
-    * Are service members rewarded the most with closed with monetary relief/relief?
+2. Is there a relationship between consumer complaint and company response?
+3. Do narratives with a neutral or positive sentiment analysis relating to bank account products lead to a response of closed with monetary relief?
+4. Are there unique words associated with the most negative and most positive company response?
+5. Is there a relationship/bias for servicemember tags in relation to company response?
+6. Does narrative length relate to company response?

 ## Data Dictionary